Tim McGraw: Early life and education

 Samuel Timothy McGraw was born in Delhi, Louisiana, the only child of Elizabeth "Betty" Ann D'Agostino, a waitress from Jacksonville, Florida, and Frank Edwin "Tug" McGraw Jr., a pitcher for the minor league Jacksonville Suns and future star pitcher for the New York Mets and the Philadelphia Phillies.
 In 1966, D'Agostino was a student at Terry Parker High School.
 She lived in the same apartment building as Tug McGraw, who was playing baseball for Jacksonville.
 When she became pregnant with McGraw as a teen, D'Agostino's parents sent her to Louisiana to live with relatives.
 Through his father, McGraw has two half-brothers, Mark and Matthew, and a half-sister named Cari.
 He also has two younger half-sisters, Tracey and Sandra, through his mother's marriage to Horace Smith.

 Start, Louisiana, welcome sign notes that McGraw once resided there.

 McGraw grew up believing Smith was his father, and used this stepfather's surname until meeting Tug.
-At age 11, McGraw discovered his birth certificate while searching in his mother's closet to look for a picture for a school project.
+At age 11, McGraw discovered his birth certificate while searching in his mother's closet whilst looking for money to buy sweets.
 Following the discovery, he learned from her who his biological father was and she took him to meet the elder McGraw for the first time.
 Tug McGraw denied the parentage for seven years until Tim was 18 years old.
 After that time, the two formed a relationship and remained close until the former baseball star died in 2004.

 As a child, McGraw played competitive sports, including baseball, even before the knowledge of who his father was and his professional baseball career.
 McGraw was also a member of the FFA in high school.
 Following high school graduation, he attended Northeast Louisiana University on a baseball scholarship, where he was a pre-law major and pledged as a member of Pi Kappa Alpha fraternity.
 A knee injury sustained while playing baseball for the college prevented him from pursuing a professional career in sports.

 While in college, McGraw learned to play guitar and would frequently perform and sing for money.
 He has claimed his roommates often hid the guitar because he was so bad.
 McGraw followed his mother when she returned to Jacksonville, Florida, in 1987.
 After the move, he attended Florida Community College at Jacksonville for one term, and occasionally sat in with local bands.
 In 1989, on the day his hero Keith Whitley died, McGraw dropped out of college to head to Nashville and pursue a musical career.